Cottagecore Weekend In The Cotswolds Itinerary

 Stay In A Cotswolds Cottage

-Just imagine drinking a cup of chamomile tea by the front window, eating strawberries in the garden, and cosying up by the fire at night.
+Just imagine drinking a cup of chamomile tea by the front window, eating strawberries in the garden, and cosying up by the fire at night while enjoying the countryside views.

 Here are some of my top suggestions for cottagecore style holiday cottages in the Cotswolds.